albertllousas/implementing-hexagonal-architecture/readme.md

 Modern approaches are based/inspired on this idea, omitting ports and adapters packages/names, using packaging by [package-by-feature](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) or [package-by-component](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/).

-Hexagonal is also usually mixed with other patterns like CQRS or DDD, like Vaughn Vernon [does in his samples od DDD](https://github.com/VaughnVernon/IDDD_Samples).
+Hexagonal is also usually mixed with other patterns like CQRS or DDD, like Vaughn Vernon [does in his samples of DDD](https://github.com/VaughnVernon/IDDD_Samples).

 **Modern layering**